Dostoevskey/sylenium/README.md

 ---

-# :earth_africa: How the hell can I get my hands on this ?!

-1. Create a new project using our maven archetype
-2. Implement your application specific code (leave the mundane stuff to us)
-3. Incorporate your tests into a pipeline or run locally with ease!
-4. Deliver results, effectively.

----

 ### :earth_africa: Feature: Managed Logging capabilities on a per test basis
 Sylenium takes care of log management by providing custom annotations for tests and sensible assumed defaults.